Living Willow from Willows NurseryFAQs

 Thereafter, it will need soaking to become pliable again – in the late spring it may only need a few days soaking, in the autumn (as it has dried out totally from the winter cut) it will need soaking for about 10 days to become workable.

-Very roughly speaking, a bundle can cover about 8 to 10 square feet, depending on the type of weaving used and how tightly it is done.
+Very roughly speaking, a mixed 4 to 6 ft (1.2 to 1.8 m) bundle can cover about 8 to 10 square feet (0.75 to 0.9 sq m), depending on the type of weaving used and how tightly it is done.

 There are approximately 200 whips in the bundles.

 Can I plant a 'Fedge' Kit more densely to keep my hens out of my vegetable garden ?

 How long will a willow structure last ?